mekinsie/hitomis-sushi/README.md

 ## Description

 This app allows users to add, update and delete new products.
 In addition, users may add reviews for these products.
-This application utilizes a one-to-many relationship between products and their reviews.
+This app also utilizes a one-to-many relationship between products and their reviews.

 ## Technologies used